wlsong/PyLipID/README.md

 **-c**: structural information of the trajectories given to -f.
 Read in by mdtraj.load().
 Supported format include gro, pdb xyz, etc.

+**-stride**: stride through trajectories.
+Only every stride-th frame will be analyzed.

 **-tu**: time unit of all the calculations.
 Available options include ns and us.

 **-save_dir**: directory where all the results will be located.
 Will use current working directory if not specified.